High Performance, for everyone

 If you have a personal CSM expert online coach, they can help you think through how to find time for CSM.
 And remember, as you get better at learning through CSM, your school homework will get easier -- try to make some progress early in CSM, and it will show up in less time on your homework.

 Either you or your child should go to the top of most CSMlearn.com pages and click on "SIGN UP", or click the red REGISTER button higher up on this page.
 You should put in YOUR CHILD'S INFORMATION.
-There will be some options: we encourage you to select a CSM expert coach, and also to include the "Career Strategies" option.
+There will be some options: we encourage you to select a CSM Expert Coach, and also to include the "Career Strategies" option.

 First, encourage them to come to this webpage, view the videos, and read through the other parts of the page and some of the Frequently Asked Questions.
 If you have the relationship, perhaps look over the page together and talk about it.

-If there are "deals" to be made, a good compromise is for them to agree to take 5-8 hours of CSM -- and it's important to set a time limit (probably 2, 3, or 4 weeks).
+If there are "deals" to be made, a good compromise is for them to agree to take 5-8 hours of CSM -- and it's important to set a time limit (probably 2 to 4 weeks).
 The first few hours of CSM are tough: you have to get 100% on everything, and you have to learn the skills on your own (even if there's a coach, the coach is helping you learn how to learn, but is not teaching you the skills).
 Something like 5-8 hours is usually enough time for the "hooks" to set in: they're making progress; they're finding that they can do things that college grads can't; they're feeling good about themselves and enjoying CSM.
 If these things aren't happening, then perhaps it's not for your highschooler at this time.
 Note, however, that CSM and Expert Online Coaches never expire!

 See whether one of their friends would be interested in taking CSM, as well.
 Learning is best as a social experience, and they can whine about CSM together... and help one another.
 You may first want to check out the Frequently Asked Question above about friends taking CSM.